vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

   1. Under the **Create cluster** page, select the Supervisor cluster that you registered in the previous step and click on Continue to create cluster.

 ![Screenshot of Create cluster screen](img/tko-on-vsphere-with-tanzu/TKO-VWT57.png)
-<_I changed the following because the steps in the document should correspond to the screenshots_>

 2. Select the provisioner for creating the workload cluster.
 Provisioner reflects the vSphere namespaces that you have created and associated with the Supervisor cluster.